Skip to main content

 I'm the girl who leaves a message so you could hear my voice, but almost never dares to ask you for a call (no pushing), it should be a simple choice.

-And when you then later text me, something short, funny, well were back on the same track.
+And when you then later text me, something short, funny, well we are back on the same track.

 I'm the girl who would run a mile, just to see the smile on your face,